 Taking Manfred Steger and Paul James’ acclaimed book Globalization Matters as a back-drop against which to interrogate these issues, contributors from a variety of disciplinary, analytical and normative standpoints deliver a thoughtful and much needed assessment of the scholarship of globalization and the ways it is theorized.

-The chapters in this book were originally published as a special issue of the Globalizations.
+The chapters in this book were originally published as a special issue of the journal Globalizations.

 1. A modest proposal: global theory for tough – and not so tough – times

 2. What was globalization?

 Habibul Haque Khondker

 5. Green- or rose-coloured lenses for Globalization Matters?
 Transdisciplinary epistemic practices and paradigmatic transformations in ecologies and equalities

 6. Glocal as hybridity, hegemony and reflexive engagement

 Didem Buhari Gulmez

 7. Humanity for itself?
 Reflections on climate change and the Covid-19 pandemic